officiallysingh/spring-boot-batch-web/README.md

 * **`batch.run-id-sequence`** : Run Id database sequence name, Default: `run_id_sequence`.

 > [!IMPORTANT]
-It is recommended to set `batch.task-executor` as `applicationTaskExecutor`.
+It is recommended to set `batch.task-executor` as `applicationTaskExecutor` to submit jobs asynchronously.

 ## Author
 [**Rajveer Singh**](https://www.linkedin.com/in/rajveer-singh-589b3950/), In case you find any issues or need any support, please email me at raj14.1984@gmail.com